w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 randomly generated.
 Also, in some sense, nobody owns a pure proxy as nobody has a private key to control them.

-:::info Pure proxies where called anonymous proxies
+:::info Pure proxies were called anonymous proxies

 Pure proxies are not anonymous because they have an address that is spawned by a primary account acting as _any_ proxy.
 Even if the _any_ proxy changes, it is still possible to find who generated